antaldaniel/danielantal.eu/content/english/talk/2020_03_12_esco/index.md

 authors = ["Daniel Antal, CFA"]

 # Abstract and optional shortened version.
-abstract = "We will present to the audience the Central European Music Industry Report 2020 on the CCS Ecosystems: FLIPPING THE ODDS” Conference – a two-day high-level stakeholder event jointly organized with the European Commission, DG Education and Culture."
+abstract = "CEEMID has a large enough answer pool for an empirical clustering of occupations in terms of economic activity and work output, therefore I will participate in the ESCO Focus Group on CCI Occupations and Skills."

 # Name of event and optional event URL.
 event = "CCS Ecosystems: FLIPPING THE ODDS"